microbus-io/fabric/README.md

 ## Introduction

 `Microbus` is an opinionated framework for the development, deployment and operation of microservices.
 Its most notable characteristic is that it leverages NATS, a messaging bus, for communications among microservices.
-Microservices over bus = microbus.
+Microservices over a bus = microbus.

 The framework involves itself in three conceptual areas: